Have You Been Injured on Someone Else’s Property?

 High Chance of Trial

 Additionally, business owners are not nearly as afraid of these claims as people tend to think, especially resorts and casinos who deal with these cases all the time.
 The threat of suit will likely not faze them unless the accident was severe enough that it is unavoidable.
-Even when you do file suit, a large percentage of defendants will utterly refuse to acknowledge fault and force you to go to trial if you want your money.
+Even when you do file suit, a large percentage of defendants will utterly refuse to acknowledge fault and force you to go to trial if you want your money and just results.
 This only increases the costs and decreases the probability of success, as jurors tend to side with business owners with the reasoning that the plaintiff had to have been somewhat at fault themselves.

 Plaintiff’s Potential Fault